scorpido74/azure-docs.nl-nl/articles/azure-sql-edge/tutorial-run-ml-model-on-sql-edge.md

 ## <a name="next-steps"></a>Volgende stappen

-Zie [Machine learning and AI with ONNX in SQL Edge (Preview)](onnx-overview.md) voor meer informatie over het gebruiken van ONNX-modules in Azure SQL Edge.
+Zie [Machine learning and AI with ONNX in SQL Edge](onnx-overview.md) voor meer informatie over het gebruiken van ONNX-modules in Azure SQL Edge.